 For example, are the classrooms tidy and clean?
 Are the books new?
-Can all the students see the blackboard and TV screens clearly?
+Can all the students see the blackboard and TV screens?

 During your tour of the facilities, make sure to ask questions.
-How the staff answer can be very telling.
+How the staff answers can be very telling.

 A good and reputable driving school will be accommodating of your questions and concerns, and they’ll answer them confidently.
 If your gut feeling is off about a driving school, don’t ignore it.
 It’s better to be safe than to be sorry.

 Another way to get a good read of the driving school is to have an appointment with the driving instructor.
 They should be able to tell you all the details of the class with no problem.
 And if you have any questions, they should be open and friendly about answering them.

 If English isn’t your first language (and neither is it for your kids), you’ll want to pick a driving school that has instructors who speak your native language.
 If your children can’t understand the teacher, then that’ll be money down the drain, as they’ll barely learn anything.

 Again, if you don’t feel like the instructor values your time, or you get a bad vibe from them, don’t be afraid to walk away and consider other options.
 It’s your hard-earned money you’re spending, after all.

 One of the most important things a driving school does is to help your teens pass their tests.
 The higher their pass rate, the better.

 If the school is reluctant to tell you their pass rate, or they straight up refuse, then that’s a red flag.
 If the driving school is any good, then they should be more than willing to disclose that information.